‘Fixer Upper’ And ‘Flip Or Flop’ Spin-Offs Coming To HGTV

 — Dallas Morning News (@dallasnews) March 23, 2017

-According to Wide Open Country, Wood Work will feature Clint Harp and his wife Kelly.
-The series is slated to give Fixer Upper fans a chance to see what other things Clint and his wife work on when they are working on projects with Chip and Joanna.
+According to Wide Open Country, Wood Work will feature Clint Harp and his wife, Kelly.
+The series is slated to give Fixer Upper fans a chance to see what other things Clint and his wife work on when they aren’t working on projects with Chip and Joanna.
 Wide Open Country notes the Fixer Upper spin-off currently only has one episode that has been filmed.
 The outlet speculates the ratings for the first episode of Wood Work will likely determine whether or not HGTV and the DIY Network decide to order a full season of the series.

 Super excited to spend time with Clint Harp and hear about his journey!
 For ticket information contact the… https://t.co/AY0FBmRfXD